spoofzu/DeepViolet/README.md

 <p/>
 <b>WANT TO HELP?</b>, want to help make this into a full featured project?
 See the following GitHub document for more details, [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/).
 <p/>
 <i>This program is provided for educational purposes.
-Use at your own risk.
-This program is only available in US English.<br/>
+Use at your own risk.<br/>
 This project leverages the works of other open source community projects.
-Attention has been given to ensure attribution is provided as appropriate.</i>
+This program is only available in US English.</i>